 Therefore, by considering the important factors we have picked the 5 Best Mobile Phones for playing PUBG Mobile game.

-PUBG Mobile trigger is one the best option for your gaming controller.
-It makes your game play easy.
+NOTE: PUBG Mobile trigger is one of the best options for your gaming controller.
+It makes your gameplay easy.

 Another feather in this phone’s cap is its speed.
 Honestly, this is one of the fastest phones we’ve ever used.
 That’s due to a blistering 90Hz refresh rate, which in turn is 30Hz more than most other phones.
 The quad HD+ display with a resolution of 3120 x 1440 help tie a bow around what is already a top-quality offering.